orangopus/touchup/README.md

 ## Contribute to the Code

-If you would like to contribute to the code, submit a pull request, or alternatively contact me on the official Touch Portal [Discord](discord.gg/MgxQb8r)
+If you would like to contribute to the code, submit a pull request.

-Discord Tag: Cheese#1337
+## Got Stuck?

+You can read the [Mix It Up Wiki](https://github.com/SaviorXTanren/mixer-mixitup/wiki) for more information on what you can do with Mix It Up itself including Commands, Actions, Timers, MixPlay Interactive, and more.

+And here's the [Mix It Up Developer API Docs](https://saviorxtanren.github.io/mixer-mixitup) for the endpoints.

+If you need help, ping **Cheese#1337** on the official [Touch Portal Discord](discord.gg/MgxQb8r)